Francisco Álvarez (baseball): 2025

+2026

+On March 26, 2026, Opening Day, Álvarez made the first successful ABS challenge in Major League history, after he challenged a ball call on a pitch by Freddy Peralta in the third inning.
+The call was changed to a strike, resulting in the batter, Oneil Cruz, striking out.
+On May 13, it was announced that Álvarez would undergo surgery for a torn meniscus, a procedure that takes 6-8 weeks to recover from.
+Prior to the injury, Álvarez had hit to a .241/.317/.393 (.710 OPS) slash line with four home runs across 37 games.

 Personal life

 Álvarez has several tattoos.
 He has cited the lion on his left arm as his favorite.
 His other tattoos include the words “the best" on his neck, the words "family first" and tributes to his parents and deceased sister.

 When Álvarez came to the United States for his first professional season at 16 years old, his parents accompanied him to help ease the transition.
 At that time, he spoke no English, and had to rely on older teammate José Buttó to speak the language on his behalf.
 After studying diligently with Mets staff, getting help from coaches and teammates such as Brett Baty and doing mock interviews with SNY reporter Steve Gelbs, Álvarez was able to conduct live television interviews in English before the start of the 2024 season.